![]() |

 Artist Piano Competition, he returned to the Iron Range and

-performed a dazzling tribute concert at Hibbing Community College to
+performed a dazzling "Tribute to Katherine Hessler" concert at Hibbing Community College to

 dedicate the newly acquired Les Hallock Steinway Grand Piano.
 This